Welcome to Overhave’s documentation!

 gives an interface for test runs management and provides info about.

-contains feature versions in corresponding to test runs; versions contains PR-links to the remote Git repository (only Stash is supported now).
+contains feature versions in corresponding to test runs; versions contains PR-links to the remote Git repository.

 contains tags values, which are used for feature’s tagging.